WGLab/doc-ANNOVAR/docs/user-guide/use_case.md

 Simillarly, we can run the

-## Case 7.
+## Case 6.
 Adding T2T genome annotation database.

+Use example/ex1.avinput, liftover to T2T and run annovar.